jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: The default point of reference is always the controller.
 The controller in this case is the Professor X player.
 And it is during his turn and if he suicides Sister Grimm MC, it is NOT the "enemy's turn."

 ^(Source: FB Post - Chad Daniel)

+---

+Q: Can I steal a Main Character with **Mental Domination**?

+A: Yes.
+You control that character for the whole turn as though it were your own.
+If it gets stunned, it takes a wound as normal.
+If that wound would KO it, it gets KO’d as normal and that player is out of the game.
+It can even gain XP and level up, but we would recommend against doing that for your opponent.

+^(Source: UDE FAQ)

 ## [Professor X](http://vs.tcgbrowser.com/images/cards/big/NEW-005.jpg) (MC - New Mutants)
 *Set: New Mutants*